FREE Library · Sight Reading

 Graded exercises across the instruments we teach.
 Built by working musicians, used weekly by Soul Music students between lessons, and freely downloadable for everyone.

-✓ 6 instrument tracks ✓ 6 graded levels ✓ Free PDFs ✓ Updated regularly
+✓ 6 instrument tracks✓ 6 graded levels✓ Free PDFs✓ Updated regularly

 How the levels work

 Each instrument track has six levels, ordered from absolute beginner to audition-ready.
-Most students sight-read one level above their playing level — that’s where the muscle gets built.

 1